stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 ## Reverting a project update

-In case something went wrong while updating your project to a newer version of Stride or a newer version has a bug that prevents your game from working properly, you can revert it back to the previous version of the engine.
+In case something went wrong while updating your project or a newer version of Stride has a bug that prevents your game from working properly, you can revert it back to the previous version of the engine.

 > [!TIP]
-> Before reverting, try to identify what happened and [open an issue on Stride's Github page](https://github.com/stride3d/stride/issues) that describes your problem, so that it can be resolved in a future version of the engine.
+> Before reverting, try to identify what happened and [open an issue on Stride's Github page](https://github.com/stride3d/stride/issues) that describes your problem, so that it can be resolved in a future update.

 ### Reverting with version control